teal-finance/rainbow/pkg/generate/graphql.md

 As for the arguments:

 - for `ctx`, pass your local context (see [`go doc context`](https://pkg.go.dev/context)) or `context.Background()` if you don't need one
-- for `client`, call [`graphql.NewClient`](https://pkg.go.dev/github.com/Khan/genqlient/graphql), e.g. `graphql.NewClient("https://your.api.example/path", http.DefaultClient)`
+- for `client`, call [`graphql.NewClient`](https://pkg.go.dev/github.com/Khan/genqlient/graphql), e.g. `graphql.NewClient("https://api.provider.com/xx", http.DefaultClient)`
-- for `login`, pass your GitHub username (or whatever the arguments to your query are)
+- for `login`, pass username (or whatever the arguments to your query are)

-The response object is a `struct` with fields corresponding to each GraphQL field;
+The response object is a `struct` with fields corresponding to each GraphQL field.
-for the exact details check its GoDoc.
-For example, you might do:
+Example:

 ```go
 ctx := context.Background()